aws-samples/aws-lambda-layer-kubectl/samples/create-k8s-objects/README.md

-# update-custom-k8s-objects
+# create-k8s-objects

-This sample helps you create kubernetes object resources in cloudformation.
+This sample helps you create kubernetes object resources in cloudformation or SAM templates.

-Read the content of `sam-sar.yaml` for details.
+Read the content of [sar-sam.yaml](./sar-sam.yaml) for details.

 # Sample custom resource